Written by

 Entry Fee: Free

-18. Plaza de España
+6. Plaza de España

 Much famed to be one of the busiest squares in Madrid, Plaza de España is where one can observe the lifestyle of a true Spanish local.
-Located in a central area wherein the Princesa streets, and the Gran Vía merge, this Spanish square is very popular amidst the travelers across the world for featuring some of the best monuments in the city.
+Located in a central area wherein the Princesa streets, and the Gran Vía merge, this Spanish square is very popular among travelers across the world for featuring some of the best monuments in the city.
 From the tallest skyscraper of Torre de Madrid, and the eminent poet of Miguel de Cervantes Saavedra’s statue, to the hyped buildings of Palacio de Liria and the iconic Cerralbo Museum, Plaza de España has it all that you just can’t miss.

 Location: Western end of the Gran Via, Plaza de España, 28008 Madrid